noprompt/meander/README.md

 ## Community

-If you have any questions don't hesitate to ask them in [Clojurians Slack #meander](https://app.slack.com/client/T03RZGPFR/CFFTD7R6Z) or file an issue for this project in Github.
+If you have any questions don't hesitate to ask them in [Clojurians Slack #meander](https://app.slack.com/client/T03RZGPFR/CFFTD7R6Z) or file an [issue](https://github.com/noprompt/meander/issues) for this project.
 We are happy to help.

 ## Project Status